beau1399/fast-markov/README.md

 ## Using "Fast Markov"

 "Fast Markov" is built using the [Porpus Leiningen template](https://github.com/beau1399/porpus).
 As such, it's a typical Figwheel / Jetty-based Web application.
-Running "lein figwheel" from a shell session in the root folder of the code will host a quote presentation page at http://localhost:3449, which you can refresh to see a onew quote, and the learning GUI (with a quote and three rating buttons) at http://localhost:3449/learn.
+Running "lein figwheel" from a shell session in the root folder of the code will host a quote presentation page at http://localhost:3449, which you can refresh to see a new quote.
+The learning GUI (with a quote and three rating buttons) is hosted at http://localhost:3449/learn.

 ## Generating Markov Models